 Whenever necessary in order to protect the health, safety and welfare of Town residents from traffic, flood, drainage or other hazards, the Land Use Authority may require as part of bond approval that improvements be completed in a specified sequence and in less than one year.
 Such requirements shall be incorporated into the bond.

-Bonds will be processed and released in accordance with the procedures set forth in chapter 3.56 of the Municipal Code.
+Bonds will be processed and released in accordance with the procedures set forth in Section 18.24.170 of the Municipal Code.

 When the developer is a school district, Town of Brighton, service area, special-purpose district or other political subdivision of the State, the Mayor may waive the bond and accept in lieu thereof a letter from the governing body guaranteeing installation of the improvements.
 Before approving any such waiver, the Mayor shall receive a recommendation from the Director.